feathersui/feathersui-website/learn/as3-starling/faq/cannot-change-skins.md

 ---
 title: When I try to change a Feathers component's skins, why do I always see the default skins?
-(Starling version)
+(AS3/Starling version)
 layout: "docs.html"
 ---